 ="Here is some ""sample"" text"

-By using two “ characters next to each other, the first is an escape character, which tells Excel to recognize the second “ as text.
+By using two “ characters next to each other, the first is an escape double quote. this tells Excel to recognize the second “ as text and ignore the first.

 In our example, if the word sample were in cell A1, we could concatenate the string using the & symbol.
-But we would also need to add additional double quotes to indicate the start/end of each piece of the text string.
+But we would also need to add additional escape double quotes to indicate the start and end of each text string.

 ="Here is some """ & A1 & """ text"